-I'm Professor Lindsay O'Dell, Director of the Open University Graduate School, and I would like to welcome you to postgraduate research at the Open University (OU).
+I'm Professor Clare Warren, Director of the Open University Graduate School, and I would like to welcome you to postgraduate research at The Open University (OU).

-The OU's mission is to be open to people, places, methods and ideas and this is reflected in its research which has the same openness and global reach.
+The OU's mission is to be open to people, places, methods

+and ideas and this is reflected in its research which has the same openness and global reach.

-You're joining a research community of around 850 Postgraduate Research Students (PGRs), based at the state-of-the-art research facilities on campus in Milton Keynes, offsite, or working in one of the University's Affiliated Research Centres (ARCs) around the world.
-Here are some (approximate) statistics about the make-up of this community:
+You're joining a research community of around 850 Postgraduate Research Students (PGRs), based at the state-of-the-art research facilities on campus in Milton Keynes, supported offsite, or working in one of the University's Affiliated Research Centres (ARCs) around the world.
+Here are some (approximate) statistics about the make-up of this community as of July 2024: